May 23, 2013

 We don’t have strict rules for publishing a post.
 But we have to keep our standard and make sure it would be useful.

 If you are interested, you can send your post outline to info@cad-notes.com.
-I will get back at you as soon as I can, but it may takes a couple days to review it.
+I will get back to you as soon as I can, but it may take a couple days to review it.

 Thank you for submission!